Rosso Conero Riserva

 2016 "Folle" Rosso Conero Riserva by La Calcinara

 Tasting Notes: The color is a dense ruby red.
 On the nose the wine is complex and elegant.
-It's earthy with notes of red and black fruits and spices and hints of balsamic.
-In the mouth is smooth with soft tannin, bright acidity and sapidity.
-In the after taste you get cocoa and chocolate powder.
+It's earthy with notes of red and black fruits, spices and hints of balsamic.
+In the mouth it's smooth with soft tannins, bright acidity and sapidity.
+In the aftertaste you get cocoa and chocolate powder.

 Temperature of Service: 62-66° F

 Decanting: We suggest opening 1-1.5 hours ahead of time.
 Once opened you can let the bottle sit open (for example, as you cook dinner).
 However, if you don't have time to open in advance you can decant for a faster oxygenation.
 We suggest trying to get your own personal idea by tasting the wine, little by little, and discovering new notes and aromas while the wine is opening up.
 It's interesting to see how the wine changes from when first opened to 30 minutes or an hour+ later.

 The wine takes the name from "Folle", an adjective that in Italian means crazy, mad or foolish.
 Paolo explained to us that they decided to dedicate this wine to those people who always challenge themselves, even if sometimes they can appear crazy or mad on the eyes of the others.
 This is something that resonated with us as we should always chase after our dreams, no matter how big or crazy they may seem.
 We certainly did with Bravino!, and we couldn't be happier that we did.